 It’s time for grocery executives to step back and re-think their strategy with Instacart.
 They need to place their focus on being a Wolf instead of being a sheep that follows the herd.

 Global research indicates that the battle between Amazon and Walmart is having a ripple effect across the entire grocery industry.
 Grocery retailers that operated profitably with only physical stores are scrambling to meet the growing demand for digital interaction.
 As more consumers experience e-commerce, they are choosing brands that provide the most convenience over their regular grocery provider.
 For grocers, the stakes have never been higher.

-Digital isn’t a “thing” that can be touched, it is a mindset.
+- Digital isn’t a “thing” that can be touched, it is a mindset.
 Grocery retailers can’t brute force digital into their current operations.
-Digital requires a completely different approach for how to attract, engage and enable customers to buy the products they require.
+Digital requires a completely different approach for how to attract, engage, and enable customers to buy the products they require.
 Learn how to develop a strong digital grocery eCommerce strategy here.

 - Brand matters.
-Customers want a consistent experience whether they engage with a grocery retailer in its stores and online.
+Customers want a consistent experience whether they engage with a grocery retailer in its stores or online.
 Customers are becoming sensitive to what they perceive as being unfair.
-For example, selling products online at a higher price than sold in stores, and adding an additional home delivery fee is a recipe for disaster.
+For example, selling products online at a higher price than selling in stores, and adding an additional home delivery fee is a recipe for disaster.

-Personalization matters.
+- Personalization matters.
 Baby boomers, Millennials and Generation Z all have different behaviors and requirements.
 Grocery retailers must master personalization and content.
 Read our article on winning online grocery personalization strategies that grocers need to adopt to win in the modern ecosystem.

-In my next blog post, I will cover the importance of grocery retailers to make Big Moves that are essential for long-term business success.
+In my next blog post, I will cover the importance of grocery retailers making big mergers and acquisition moves that are essential for long-term business success.